furkan000/metaverse-classroom/webviewer/README.md

 This repo is specifically designed for any users interested in integrating WebViewer into a Next.js project.
 With the source code access, it gives developers full control to customize & style the UI, build custom controls & logic, integrate into workflows, or build a UI from scratch.

-## Demo

-You can explore all of the functionality in our [showcase](https://www.pdftron.com/webviewer/demo/).

 ## Initial setup